This post contains affiliate links. Please see our disclosure policy.

 - Chewy Chocolate Chip Cookies – These cookies are soft and chewy, with a slightly crisp edge, and plenty of chocolate chips!

-- Eggless Chocolate Chip Cookie Recipe – With eggs being more expensive right now, this is a great chocolate chip cookie recipe to make!
-This is also a great option for anyone with an egg allergy.
+- Eggless Chocolate Chip Cookie Recipe – This is a great chocolate chip cookie recipe to make if you have an egg allergy!
+You’ll also want to make my Eggless Chocolate Cake.

 - Easy Recipe – Chocolate Chip Cookies are one of the easiest things to make, and this recipe is certainly easy!
 But, I still include lots of tips to ensure perfect cookies.